NirajThagunna/data-structures/README.md

 	- Implementation of the Queue using an Array
 	- Implementation of the Queue using the Linked List

+- Interview Preparation Problems

+	- Towers of Hanoi -> 3 towers and n-disks
+	- Towers of Hanoi -> 4 towers and n disks

 ## Contributing
 Keep contributing your idea or programs to this project.